Thembani-p/textnet/readme.md

 ## Updates

 - data model for file system*
-- adjust data model for cloud storage
+- adjust data model for cloud storage (not sure if this can work universally, for reading and writing)
-- wtforms for form handling
+- wtforms for form handling* (only for the index page)
-- module project structure with manage.py
+- module project structure with manage.py* (still app.py)
 - unit tests for textnet module
-- projects with pagination
+- projects with pagination*

 ## App engine deployment